-Note: These SPA conservation objectives focus on habitat condition in recognition that bird populations may change as a reflection of national or international trends or events.
+Note: This SPA conservation objective for the European marine site focuses on habitat condition in recognition that bird populations may change as a reflection of national or international trends or events.
 Annual counts for qualifying species will be used by English Nature, in the context of five year peak means, together with available information on UK population and distribution trends, to assess whether this SPA is continuing to make an appropriate contribution to the Favourable Conservation Status of the species across Europe.